madsflensted/elm-sg-timer/README.md

 ## Pogression

-  1. Create basiv View and Model
+  1. Create basic View and Model
   2. Add update, upgrade to beginnerProgram
   3. Add subscribtions to get Time events
   4. InterOp with JS to play alarm.

-See the commit history for steps 1 and 2.
+See the commit history for the steps.